mariavieira99/CatsApp/README.md

 ## Hybrid Data Fetching

 - The app follows a **hybrid architecture**, combining **network** and **local database (Room)** sources for a balance between responsiveness and offline support.
-- On **first launch** (or when Room is empty), cat data is fetched from the Cats API on endpoint - https://api.thecatapi.com/v1/breeds.
+- On **first launch** (or when Room is empty), cat data is fetched from the Cats API on endpoints - https://api.thecatapi.com/v1/breeds and https://api.thecatapi.com/v1/favourites.
 The response is **saved to Room**.
 - **Subsequent reads** are served from Room, not the network.
 - This improves performance and resilience to network issues.